THE ELLEN WILKINSON STAGE

 SUNDAY 7th JUNE

-This stage is named after Ellen Wilkinson. also known as "Red Ellen."
+Our headline artist stage is named after Ellen Wilkinson. also known as "Red Ellen."
 As MP for Middlesbrough East and later Jarrow, she famously led

 the 1936 Jarrow Crusade against unemployment.
 Ellen was the second woman to enter the British Cabinet as Minister of Education.